 He is the past president of the Milwaukee Ethnic Council and has participated in the Milwaukee Mosaic program.

-- Week of Learning 2016: Understanding American Government
+- Week of Learning 2018: Native American Culture of Northern New Mexico

-- New York City Theater Tour: Best of Broadway 2015
+- New York City Theatre Tour: Best of Broadway 2017

 - Milwaukee's Magnificent Downtown Architecture